cshapard26/ECE1181/_pages/Lab9/Lab9.md

 Create a fresh makefile with the code in the [code given section](#code-given).

 ## Step 8
-`make` your file and run `sudo ./main` (you may need to enter the password, "root", to run this command).
+`make` your file and run `./main` (you may need to enter the password, "root", to run this command).
 You should see a change in the lights on your board.
 It may happen very quickly.

 ## Step 9
 In "gpiomacros.s" file's `.data` section, change the "timespecsec" value to add one second between each light flash.
 I cannot remember whether this is in seconds or nanoseconds, so if you're the first one here, let me know and I'll update the info for other students.